virgili0/Virgilio/Specializations/DataPreprocessing.md

 **Let's Start!**

 ### - Don't Joke With Data
 First, [**data is King**](https://www.edq.com/glossary/data-quality-importance/).
 In the [data-driven epoch](https://www.venturi-group.com/qa-with-helen-mannion/), having [data quality issues](https://www.ringlead.com/blog/7-common-data-quality-issues/) means to lose tremendous amounts of value for a company, in the present and in the future.
 So, respect your King and care a lot about him.
-The most immediate way to do this, is to plan and [work hard](https://nektardata.com/high-quality-data/) to _produce_ good quality data.
+The most immediate way to do this is to plan and [work hard](https://nektardata.com/high-quality-data/) to _produce_ good quality data.
-Your goal is plan a collecting data infrastructure that fixes problems beforehand.
-This means to care to a lot about plannig well your database schemas (do I need [third-normal form](https://social.technet.microsoft.com/Forums/Lync/en-US/7bf4ca30-a1bc-415d-97e6-ce0ac3137b53/normalized-3nf-vs-denormalizedstar-schema-data-warehouse-?forum=sqldatawarehousing) or not?), how do you collect data from sensors (phisical or conceptuals) and so on.
-These are problems if you're building a system up from ground, but most of the times in  you're gonna facing real-world problems that someone wants to solve with [_already avaiable_](https://www.wired.com/insights/2013/05/more-data-more-problems-is-big-data-always-right/) data.
+Your goal is to plan a collecting data infrastructure that fixes problems beforehand.
+This means to care to a lot about planning well your database schemas (do I need [third-normal form](https://social.technet.microsoft.com/Forums/Lync/en-US/7bf4ca30-a1bc-415d-97e6-ce0ac3137b53/normalized-3nf-vs-denormalizedstar-schema-data-warehouse-?forum=sqldatawarehousing) or not?), how do you collect data from sensors (physical or conceptual) and so on.
+These are problems if you're building a system up from the ground, but most of the times in you're gonna facing real-world problems that someone wants to solve with [_already avaiable_](https://www.wired.com/insights/2013/05/more-data-more-problems-is-big-data-always-right/) data.

 ### - Business Questions
 Asking the [right business questions](https://www.datapine.com/blog/data-analysis-questions/) is hard, but it has the [biggest impact](https://towardsdatascience.com/start-your-data-exploration-with-questions-2f1d42cff29e) on your performance of solving a particular problem.
 Remember, you want to [solve a problem](http://www.informit.com/articles/article.aspx?p=2271188&seqNum=2), not to create new ones!